UWC2-PYTHON/ProgrammingInPython/source/modules/Closures.rst

         ...:
     dict_keys(['__module__', '__qualname__', 'this', 'z', '__init__'])

-Interesting -- that print statement ran when the class was defined...
+Interesting -- that print statement ran when the class was defined.

 But you see that class attributes are there, as is the ``__init__`` function.